 Balkh (Ancient Bactra)

-What is the best time of year to visit attractions in Afghanistan?
+When is the best season to visit attractions in Afghanistan?

 April-June and September-October for most sites; summer (July-August) for Band-e Amir lakes and high-altitude treks